seismiq-net/documentation/docs/setup/quickstart.md

 :::

 Select a Wi-Fi from the drop-down menu, enter the password and click the _connect_ button.
 The Wi-Fi access point will turn off, and the sensor will attempt to establish a connection to that selected access point.

-## Connecting Ethernet

-Alternatively, you can connect your sensor using an Ethernet cable.
-Simply plug the Ethernet cable in the designated receptacle.